This is the first lesson of a 16 lesson online

 Perhaps at some time you have said, "Nobody's perfect."
 You said it because you made a mistake others were aware of.
 You felt you needed to justify yourself but had no other explanation to offer.
 The Bible makes similar statements about every human being: The LORD has looked down from heaven upon the sons of men to see if there are any who understand, who seek after God.
-They have all turned aside; together they have become corrupt; there is no one who does good, not even one (Psa.
+They have all turned aside, they have together become corrupt; there is none who does good, no, not one (Psa.
 14:2-3).

 Anything you do, or fail to do, that displeases God is called "sin."
-Whenever you sin, you drive a wedge between yourself and God: Behold, the LORD's hand is not so short that it cannot save; neither is His ear dull so that it cannot hear.
-But your iniquities have made a separation between you and your God, and your sins have hidden His face from you, so that He does not hear (Isa.
+Whenever you sin, you drive a wedge between yourself and God: Behold, the LORD's hand is not shortened, that it cannot save; nor His ear heavy, that it cannot hear.
+But your iniquities have separated you from your God, and your sins have hidden His face from you, so that He will not hear (Isa.
 59:1-2).
 Unless something is done to erase your sins, you will remain separated from God forever.
 Paul compared committing sin to working at a job.
 He pointed out that the wages of sin is death (Rom.
 6:23a).
 He was not referring to mere physical death but to spiritual death.
-Elsewhere he describes spiritual death as eternal destruction away from the presence of the Lord and from the glory of His power (2 Thes.
+Elsewhere he describes spiritual death as eternal destruction from the presence of the Lord and from the glory of His power (2 Thes.
 1:9b).

 The theme of salvation from sin, which runs throughout the pages of Scripture, is one of the attributes of the Bible showing its harmony and consistency.
 It is remarkable that such unity could be maintained by so many writers, who lived at different times, at different places, and in different cultures.
 They did not all speak the same language and did not all write in the same literary form.
 It is as if the books of the Bible are the instruments in an orchestra whose diverse sounds blend harmoniously under the direction of the conductor.
 When we recognize that the writers themselves were not the original sources of the information and ideas they expressed but were acting under the direction of God, we can understand why the Bible forms a unit.